 Online Resources From the Choices Program

-This Powerpoint is for use with a lesson plan in The Middle East in Transition: Questions for U.S. Policy.
+This PowerPoint includes all of the maps in the readings of The Middle East in Transition: Questions for U.S. Policy.

 Information on official U.S. policy on the Middle East.

 U.S. Energy Information Administration